 Then there are other techniques like shooting against the light to produce silhouettes.

 The correct application of good photographic techniques is what photography is all about.
-When it comes to street photography, a few of these will really help you.
-Let’s briefly look at some of the better ones for this genre.
+When it comes to night street photography, a few of these will help you.

 - Leading lines – Look for those natural lines that run through photos.
 Is it the line of street vendors?
 Perhaps there are architectural structures you can use?